LouDnl/USBSID-Player/README.md

-      --quality Q   fast (linear) or good (sinc, default) --stereo      pan multi-SID tunes per the v5 file's own hint (--output=audio/wav only; off by default, one channel) -T, --trace FILE  write every SID register event to FILE.
-Records what is played, so it works with a board and with --wav;
+      --quality Q   fast (linear) or good (sinc, default) --stereo      pan multi-SID tunes per the v5 file's own hint (--output=audio/wav only; off by default, one channel) -T, --trace FILE  write every SID register event to FILE, laid out like -srw (chip, C64 address, register:value, [C] cycle delta) plus the running cycle total and the play time MM:SS.mmm.
+Records what is played, so it works with a board and with --wav; add -n for a silent run that only records
-                    add -n for a silent run that only records --mute SPEC   silence voices.
+      --mute SPEC   silence voices.
 SPEC is a comma separated list of CHIP:VOICE or CHIP for all three, chips and voices counting from 1, for example 1:3 or 2 or 1:1,1:2